20 million+ trees are in the ground! Check out our updated planting locations in partnership with the Arbor Day Foundation.

-Working with the group Trees on the Land, we are helping to establish tree cover and woodlands in both rural and urban areas of the Republic of Ireland and Northern Ireland.
+Working with the group Trees on the Land, we are helping to establish tree cover and woodlands in both rural and urban areas of the Republic of Ireland.
 These newly planted forests will grow and provide valuable resources, ecosystem benefits, and a lasting legacy for future generations.

 Partnering with the Woodland Trust, the Arbor Day Foundation is working to support private landowners interested in planting trees on barren sites in need of tree cover.
 The goal is to engage local landowners in the benefits of tree planting and agroforestry and create new woodland in one of the least-forested regions in Europe.

 Cities throughout the United Kingdom are looking for ways to expand their urban tree canopy.
 Planting efforts will focus on areas with the greatest need for trees, and local residents will be included in the tree plantings where possible.
 These new trees will help to not only green the cities in which they are planted but also improve the lives of those who live there.

 The Mersey Forest is one of England's 12 Community Forests, which together form the country’s largest environmental regeneration initiative.
 Tree planting efforts here will help fight climate change, clean the region’s air and water, and ultimately create healthier communities.

 A large-scale restoration initiative — known as Acción Andina — is focused on replanting an overlooked, yet critically important ecosystem within the world’s longest continental mountain range.
 Native trees will be planted to ensure long-term climate resilience and water security for those who call this region home.